VinamraGupta01/VinamraGupta01/README.md

 </div>

-I'm a **BCA student and backend-focused full-stack developer** building practical applications on strong backend foundations.
+I'm a **BCA student and backend-focused full-stack developer** focused on building practical, scalable and deployable web applications.

-My primary focus is **Java backend development** — designing REST APIs, implementing business logic, securing applications with Spring Security and JWT, working with relational databases, and connecting those services to modern React frontends.
+My primary focus is **Java backend development** — designing REST APIs, implementing business logic, securing applications with Spring Security and JWT, working with relational databases, and integrating backend services with modern React frontends.

-I also work with **Docker and cloud deployment workflows**, turning projects from local applications into deployable systems.
+I also work with **Docker, Git and cloud deployment workflows**, taking applications from development to production-ready environments.

 <br/>